Annual Sickle Cell Disease and Thalassaemia Conference (ASCAT) 2018

 Bart J. Biemond, Netherlands, internist-haematologist, MD, PhD, Academic Medical Centre of Amsterdam (AMC), University of Amsterdam, The Netherlands

 Bart Biemond is working in the Academic Medical Centre as senior staff member of the Department of Hematology and responsible for general hematological care (both benign and malignant haematology).

 His focus of research and clinical expertise is sickle cell disease and thalassemia is head of the Sickle Cell/Thalassemia Expert Centre for adult patients.
 He has focused on clinical and pre-clinical studies on vasculopathy in SCD.
 Furthermore, he is member of the Dutch Haemoglobinopathy Working Group consisting of hematologists, pediatricians, laboratory specialist and specialized nurses and is medical advisor of the Dutch patient foundation for sickle cell disease and thalassemia (Oscar).

-Fedele Bonifazi, Foundation Vice-President and Head of the IT & Research laboratory, Fondazione per la Ricerca Farmacologica Gianni Benzi Onlus
+Fedele Bonifazi, Italy, Foundation Vice-President and Head of the IT & Research laboratory, Fondazione per la Ricerca Farmacologica Gianni Benzi Onlus